vatsl/TrafficLight_Detection-TensorFlowAPI/README.md

 # Traffic Light Detection and Classification with TensorFlow Object Detection API
 ---

-AWS AMI with all the software dependencies like TensorFlow and Anaconda- udacity-carnd-advanced-deep-learning
+AWS AMI with all the software dependencies like TensorFlow and Anaconda (in the community AMIs) - `udacity-carnd-advanced-deep-learning`

 ### Get the dataset